 Eating disorders vary in the symptoms they cause and the consequences they can bring, but nearly all of them seem to have one thing in common: the desire to compensate or "make up" for something.
 In many cases, this something is the intake of food.
 Because compensatory behaviors are generally rooted in anxiety and a desire for control, they can easily spiral into something that poses a serious risk to your health.
 In this article, we'll discuss common compensatory behaviors caused by eating disorders and outline what you can do to stop them.

 What Are Eating Disorder Compensatory Behaviors?

-What Conditions Might People Have That Will Lead to These Behaviors?
+What Conditions Might Lead To These Behaviors?

-Some of The Most Common Compensatory Behaviors
+Some Of The Most Common Compensatory Behaviors

 Fasting is something that people do for many different reasons.
 Some religions require fasting on holy days because it is thought that doing so makes you more pious or puts you more in touch with a particular deity.

 It can also be a compensatory behavior in eating disorders.
 The reason is that the fasting time can make up for a regular day of eating, or it can prepare the body for eating later.
 For example, someone who fasts as a compensatory behavior may feel less anxious eating dinner in the evening because they have fasted all day.
 Or someone who has binged the previous day might feel like fasting the next day makes up for the extra calories.

 Seeking Professional Help

 If you have an eating disorder or know someone who does, you may be no stranger to compensatory behaviors.
 Though they often serve to lessen feelings of anxiety in the moment, their long-term consequences can be significant.
 That's why it can be so vital to seek help if you or someone you know is exhibiting signs of this sort of behavior.